-During the three months ended March 31, 2021 and 2020 our general and administrative expenses consisted primarily of employee-related expenses, including benefits and stock-based compensation for our full-time employees.
-Other general and administrative expenses include professional fees for auditing, tax, and legal services, including patent-related costs.
+During the three months ended March 31, 2022 and 2021 our general and administrative expenses consisted primarily of employee-related expenses, including benefits and stock-based compensation for our full-time employees.
+Other general and administrative expenses include insurance premiums, and professional fees for auditing, tax, and legal services, including patent-related costs.
 We expect that general and administrative expenses will increase in the future as we expand our operating activities, continue to incur additional costs associated with being a publicly-traded company, and maintain compliance with exchange listing and SEC requirements.
 These increases will likely include higher consulting costs, legal fees, accounting fees, directors' and officers' liability insurance premiums, and fees associated with investor relations.